hypo69/hypo/pytest/gemini - set 3/en/src/webdriver/edge/extentions/try_path_1.3.5/background/try_xpath_background.md

 2.  **js2py:** The `js2py` library is used to convert the JavaScript code to Python code.
 This is necessary for running and testing the JavaScript functions.

-3.  **`test_loadDefaultCss` example:** This is a basic test case demonstrating how to use `js2py` and mocking to test a function that uses `XMLHttpRequest`.
+3.  **`test_loadDefaultCss` example:** This is a basic test case demonStarting how to use `js2py` and mocking to test a function that uses `XMLHttpRequest`.
 Add similar test cases for other functions.

 4.  **Error Handling:** The example `onError` function placeholder is a good start.
 Replace it with proper error handling to test if the `catch` blocks are functioning as expected.